Color Interaction Pairings

 Experimentation / Iteration

-For specific instructions and references refer to the class outlines and notes from classes 21-23.
+Create the following pairs.
+For specific instructions and references refer to the class outline links below.

-- Group 1: 2 pairs of achromatic gray studies will explore interactions by shifting value.
+- Class 23: 2 achromatic gray studies will explore interactions by shifting value.

-- Group 2: 2 pairs of color studies will explore interactions by shifting value (with color)
+- Class 24: 2 color studies will explore interactions by shifting value (with color)

-- Group 3: 2 pairs of color studies will explore interactions by shifting hue, but not value.
+- Class 25: 2 color studies will explore interactions by shifting hue, but not value.

-- Group 4: 2 pairs of color studies will explore interactions by shifting hue and value.
+- Class 25: 2 color studies will explore interactions by shifting hue and value.

 Expression of Form, Emotions, or Concepts

-- As with previous free-studies, research, thumbnails, color tests, consideration of overall compositional balance between figure and ground, unity, and communication of a clear concept or theme is important!
+- As will previous free-studies, research, thumbnails, color tests, consideration of overall compositional balance between figure and ground, unity, and communication of a clear concept or theme is important!

 Thoughtful Assessment (verbal and written)